merkle-open/grunt-terrific-micro-exporter/README.md

 ## Installation

-You need to have [NPM](https://www.npmjs.org) installed.
-Add the files `Gruntfile.js` and `package.json` from this repository to the root of your [Terrific Micro](http://namics.github.io/terrific-micro/) project.

-Run `npm install` (or `sudo npm install` if necessary) from the command line to install the dependencies.
+This plugin requires Grunt.

+If you haven't used [Grunt](http://gruntjs.com) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
+Once you're familiar with that process, you may install this plugin with this command:

+	npm install grunt-terrific-micro-exporter

+Once the plugin has been installed, it may be enabled inside your Gruntfile with this line of JavaScript:

+	grunt.loadNpmTasks('grunt-terrific-micro-exporter');

 ## Configuration

-Per default the `package.json` file contains the package name `terrific-micro-exporter` and the version `0.0.0`.
-You can change the name and version to your needs.
-Keep in mind that the version is bumped with every release you'll trigger.

-The exporter configuration is set within `package.json` and its exporter node.
+In your project's Gruntfile, add a section named `'tc-micro-exporter'` to the data object passed into `grunt.initConfig()`.
+The options are:

+	grunt.initConfig({
+		'tc-micro-exporter': {
+			config: {
+				dumpDirectory: 'export',
+				dumpType: 'zip',
+				dumpName: '<%= name %>-<%= version %>',
+				tmpDirectory: 'app/cache/grunt-terrific-micro-exporter-dl',
+				exportAssets: true,
+				exportViews: true,
+				additionalFiles: [],
+				imageminPaths: [],
+				mapping: {},
+				replacements: [],
+				bump: {
+					commit: true,
+					files: ['package.json'],
+					push: true,
+					pushTo: 'origin',
+					tag: true
+				}
+			}
+		}
+	});

+## Options

+### config.dumpDirectory

+Type: `String` Default value: `'export'`
-* `dumpDirectory`: the folder name, where the dumped files will be saved.
+The folder name, where the dumped files will be saved.

-* `dumpType`: can be "zip" or "folder"
+### config.dumpType

+Type: `String` Default value: `'zip'`
+The type of dump.
+Can be `'zip'` or `'folder'`.

+### config.dumpName

+Type: `String` Default value: `'<%= name %>-<%= version %>'`
-* `dumpName`: the name of the dumped zip/folder.
-Default: `"<%= name %>-<%= version %>"`
+The name of the dumped zip/folder.

-* `exportAssets`: can be `true` or an array containing the desired assets, e.g. `["app.css", "app.js"]`
-* `exportViews`: can be `true` or an array containing the desired view names, e.g. `["index", "content"]`
+### config.tmpDirectory

+Type: `String` Default value: `'app/cache/grunt-terrific-micro-export-dl'` The path to the temporary download folder.
+This will be deleted after task execution.

+### config.exportAssets

+Type: `Boolean`|`Array` Default value: `true`
+Defines if you want to export Terrific Micros assets (defined at `config.json`).
+Use an array of strings, to export only selected assets.

+### config.exportViews

+Type: `Boolean`|`Array` Default value: `true`
+Defines if you want to export Terrific Micros views.
+Use an array of strings, to export only selected views.

+### config.additionalFiles

+Type: `Array`
-* `additionalFiles`: An array containing glob patterns for additional files, that should be added to the zip files.
+An array containing glob patterns for additional files, that should be added to the dumped files.

+### config.imageminPaths

+Type: `Array`
-* `imageminPaths`: Your default paths to images, that shall be optimized by imagemin.
+Your default paths to images, that shall be optimized by imagemin.

+### config.mapping

+Type: `Object`
-* `mapping`: You can define mappings for files and folders to restructure the folders inside the zip file.
+You can define mappings for files and folders to restructure the folders inside the dump.
 Mappings are processed one by another.
 You can access single globbed placeholders (`*`) and use them inside the destination path via grunt templates.
 For example: `"/path/to/*/index.html": "/dest/<%= $1 %>/index.html"` will be executed for each matched file.

-* `replacements`: An array containing replace-objects (see below).
-You can configure different replacements for different file sets.
-	* `replacements[].files`: An array containing glob patterns, where you want string replacements to get set.
-	* `replacements[].replace`: An array containing objects with "from" and "to" properties.
-Every occurance of the string behind "from" will be replaced with the string behind "to".
-* `bump`: Specific configuration keys for [grunt-bump](https://github.com/vojtajina/grunt-bump)
-	* `bump.commit`: Whether the new version shall be comitted (true) or not (false)
-	* `bump.files`: Array containing the version files, that shall be comitted
-	* `bump.push`: Whether the new version commit shall be pushed (true) or not (false)
-	* `bump.pushTo`: The remote repository ref, e.g. 'origin'
-	* `bump.tag`: Whether a new version tag shall be created (true) or not (false)
+### config.replacements

+Type: `Array`
+An array containing replace definition objects for Regex and String replacements inside the specified files.

+For example:

+	replacements: [{
+		files: ["*.html", "app.css"],
+		replace: [{
+			from: "foo",
+			to: "bar"
+		}]
+	}]

+Will search inside every `.html` file and the `app.css` file for `"foo"` and replaces all its occurences with `"bar"`.

+### config.bump

+Type: `Object`
+Here you can define the keys `commit`, `files`, `push`, `pushTo` and `tag` for [grunt-bump](https://github.com/vojtajina/grunt-bump).

 ## Usage